Ordering an album with third-p

 How to order albums designed with third-party software

-Just remember that you’ll need to take extra care over technical details like file specs, page layout requirements, maximum page numbers, page dimensions and so on — all things that our in-house services and software would normally handle for you.
-You’ll find the details on these pages.
+1. You’ll need to take extra care over technical details like file specs, page layout requirements, maximum page numbers, page dimensions and so on — all things that our in-house services and software would normally handle for you.
+For details follow the links on these pages.

 Important design tips - please read carefully!